 Dongyeop: Zero Class Lab is a company using software technology to increase the efficiency of life and solve global issues.
 Our goal is to complete the first product prototype and approve its functionality.
 Patents are going to be made.
 Following this, we will do business by providing a product that may be sold to the logistics and distribution industry.
 The market value of the smart inventory system is estimated at 80 million dollars in Korea and 1.2 billion dollars overseas.
 We will work harder to succeed in this area of industry.
 Meanwhile, I can research the smart inventory system more extensively while studying a master's degree for one year in accordance with the 5-year accelerated program at SUNY Korea.
 In the future, I want to study computer vision in more detail, examining such subjects as Virtual Reality, Augmented Reality, and Mixed Reality.

 Youngho: I am a software engineer at Zero Class Lab.
 I mainly study computer vision related to camera recognition.
 It's certainly not easy to complete my courses, work, research, and business, but I’m still on this team because I love what I’m doing in the Zero Class Lab and computer science department.
 After graduation, I plan to study in a master's program or continue this business.

-Prof. Ryu: It is my role to help students grow.
-Currently, I have six research projects under the name of AI2S.
-AI2 is a company created by the founder of Microsoft, Paul Allen, to contribute to society.
-To capture this meaning, I called my research lab ‘AI2S’.
+Prof. Ryoo: It is my role to help students grow.
+Currently, I have six funded research projects under the name of AI2S.
+In my lab, we bridge the AI and computer systems, then ultimately contribute to the human being.
 From this lab, Zero Class Lab was born.
 My goal is to create a more mature research lab and support technology research that is useful in real life.